Tony Martin, one of the last of the big-name singer-actors from the golden age of Hollywood musicals, has died. He was 98.

 Martin, who toured for years with his wife, dancer-actress Cyd Charisse, died of natural causes Friday at his home in Los Angeles, his longtime business manager, Stan Schneider, told The Times.

-Peter Lorre's inspector in 1948's stylish "Casbah," one of the many movie musicals that helped turn Martin into a star.
+He appeared in more than 30 films, most memorably as a thief at odds with Peter Lorre's inspector in 1948's stylish "Casbah," one of the many movie musicals that helped turn Martin into a star.

 Twice, songs sung on screen by Martin received Academy Award nominations: "For Every Man There's a Woman" from "Casbah" and "It's a Blue World" from the 1940 film "Music in My Heart."